 President & CEO Japanese American Cultural and Community Center

 Patricia is an Unreasonable Collective Member and Mentor.
-Patricia was part of mentoring virtually in Fall 2020 Programs, and has advised over 64 Unreasonable companies.
+Patricia has participated in 2 programs, including Unreasonable Impact Americas 2021, and has advised over 12 Unreasonable companies.

 Patricia Wyatt is an innovative leader in the non-profit and media sectors.
 She is currently President and CEO of the Japanese American Cultural and Community Center in Little Tokyo, Los Angeles—one of the largest ethnic arts and cultural centers in the U.S. and an anchor cultural institution in Los Angeles.